Par4All/par4all/README.txt

 - Some more options on ``p4a``, such as --atomic to use atomic operations for parallelizing reductions on GPU.

+Look at the changelog file for more details.

 Hardware and software requirements
 ----------------------------------